 If planting depends entirely upon rainfall for germination and growth, you must plant in anticipation of the rainy season.
 For many climates, this means a mid-March or April planting.
 Where supplemental water is available, wildflowers can be planted during the summer.
-A late summer planting can be done no later than 8-10 weeks before the last frost.
+A late summer planting can be done no later than 8-10 weeks before the first frost.
 In northern climates, a late-fall planting can be done to allow overwintering for spring germination.

 Prepare Your Site For Seeding

 Soil preparation is a key step because seed to soil contact is vital for seed germination and healthy rooting of seedlings.
 Soil should be lightly scalped or scarified, tilling the soil is not desirable unless it is heavily compacted.
 It is not recommended to till for 2 reasons: It promotes the germination of weed seeds that were present in the soil.
 And in arid climates, it can disturb the upward movement of moisture through capillary action, therefor lowering the moisture-holding capacity of the soil.